samvera-labs/samvera_docs/.github/ISSUE_TEMPLATE/update-content.md

 ---
-name: Update Content
+name: Suggest Change to Content
-about: Used for requesting new documentation
+about: Suggest a change to improve content comprehensibility.
 title:
 labels: 'content'
 assignees: ''